 Prostaglandins administered through the vagina contain the active ingredient dinoprostone.
-Different options are available:4 vaginal tablet, vaginal gel, vaginal insert (tampon).
+Different options are available:4 vaginal tablet, vaginal gel, vaginal insert (similar to a tampon).
 This agent and the various options are also well studied through clinical trials.
 The options further differ as to how deeply they are introduced.
-For example, the tampon is inserted deep into the posterior vagina and offers the advantage that the release of the active ingredient can be interrupted when the tampon is pulled.10
+For example, the vaginal insert is inserted deep into the posterior vagina and offers the advantage that the release of the active ingredient can be interrupted when the vaginal insert is pulled.10